AelZachary/Lab-1-Assignment/README.md

 # GreetingandFunFact
-This program is the first project that i made for assignment
+This program is the first project that i made for my lab 1 assignment